flambeau4you/string_converter/README.md

  -yj,--yaml_json             Convert YAML to JSON.
 ```

-If the STRING is not inputed, the clipboard string is used.
+If the STRING is not inputted, the clipboard string is used.

 ## Pattern

-It can insert inputed string to a pattern format string.
+It can insert inputted string to a pattern format string.
 The pattern configuration file name must be 'patterns.yaml'.
 And the file must exist in the working directory.

 ### Examples